Self-clean smoke

 Common Symptoms & Causes

-These symptoms suggest your GE JTS5000SNSS is producing excessive smoke during the self-clean cycle.
+If your GE JTS5000SNSS is producing excessive smoke during the self-clean cycle, look out for these symptoms:

-This issue is typically caused by heavy grease buildup on the oven cavity walls or door gasket, a deteriorating door seal that allows heat and smoke to escape, or residue left on the oven bottom from a prior spill that was not wiped out before starting the cycle.
+This issue is often caused by heavy grease buildup on the oven cavity walls or door gasket, a deteriorating door seal that allows heat and smoke to escape, or residue left on the oven bottom from a prior spill that wasn’t cleaned up before starting the cycle.

 Safety First